Chipotle raises average hourly wage, looks to hire 20,000 workers

-(Reuters) - Burrito chain Chipotle Mexican Grill said on Monday it plans to hire 20,000 more employees and will raise the average hourly wage to $15 by the end of June, as fast-food chains in the United States scramble to reopen dine-in services with the easing of pandemic curbs.
+Burrito chain Chipotle Mexican Grill (CMG.N) said on Monday it plans to hire 20,000 more employees and will raise the average hourly wage to $15 by the end of June, as fast-food chains in the United States scramble to reopen dine-in services with the easing of pandemic curbs.

-Several U.S. chains, including Taco Bell and McDonald’s, are adding benefits or running hiring events to lure applicants as people, flushed with stimulus checks, are wary of returning to work.
+Several U.S. chains, including Taco Bell (YUM.N) and McDonald's (MCD.N), are adding benefits or running hiring events to lure applicants as people, flushed with stimulus checks, are wary of returning to work.

 U.S. job growth unexpectedly slowed in April, even as the leisure and hospitality industry added 331,000 jobs.
 Hiring at restaurants and bars accounted for more than half of that.